This site is a work in progress — check back soon for the full version.

 WILSON CHEN

-The thing that drives me is curiosity about people and the media artifacts that come from our collective desire for meaning.
-I study how people make sense of information, how they navigate uncertainty, and how the systems we build shape that process in ways we rarely intend.
+The thing that drives me is curiosity about people and the artifacts that come from our collective desire for meaning.
+I study how people make sense of information, how they navigate uncertainty, and how the systems we build shape that process in ways we might not intend.

-Now Research Assistant, Vision Science at Meta (Contract) Seeking UX Research & Design internships and new grad roles (2025-2026) Education MS Human-Centered Design & Engineering, University of Washington BS Computer Science, Georgia Institute of Technology Worked With Humana, Duo Security, Invisible Histories Project, University Book Store, Center for an Informed Public Thinking About Misinformation, prediction markets, epistemic behavior, authentication friction
+Presently Research Assistant, Vision Science at Meta (Contract) Seeking UX Research Roles, Product Management Roles Education MS Human-Centered Design & Engineering, University of Washington BS Computer Science, Georgia Institute of Technology Worked With Humana, Duo Security, Invisible Histories Project, University Book Store, Center for an Informed Public